Sean Waltman: Early appearances (1993–1995)

-As The Lightning Kid, Waltman had his WWF tryout match in Phoenix, Arizona in April 1993, the day after WrestleMania IX, against fellow hopeful Louie Spicolli (soon known as Rad Radford in the WWF).
-He reminisced that he was lucky to have an opponent with a vested interest in an impressive match, rather than (as was then typical) a disinterested WWF veteran jobber like Virgil or Jim Powers.
-After earning a contract, he made his television debut as "The Kamikaze Kid" on Monday Night Raw on May 3, losing to Doink the Clown.
+As The Lightning Kid, Waltman had his WWF tryout match in Phoenix, Arizona, in April 1993, the day after WrestleMania IX, losing to Louie Spicolli.
+After earning a contract, he made his television debut as "The Kamikaze Kid" on Monday Night Raw on May 3 (taped April 26), losing to Doink the Clown.
 He quickly became "The Cannonball Kid", losing to Mr. Hughes.
-He then became simply "The Kid", scoring an upset pinfall on Razor Ramon on the May 17, 1993 episode of Monday Night Raw, thus becoming "The 1–2–3 Kid".
+He then became simply "The Kid", scoring an upset pinfall on Razor Ramon on the May 17 episode of Monday Night Raw, thus becoming "The 1–2–3 Kid".
 Razor challenged him to a rematch, wagering $2,500, then $5,000 and finally $10,000 of his own money.
 Kid accepted the challenge, but grabbed the money and ran from the arena during the match.
-Ted DiBiase, who was feuding with Razor, taunted him over losing to a nobody.
+Ted DiBiase taunted him over losing to a nobody and losing his $10,000.
 This angered Kid, and led to a match in which he upset DiBiase as well.
-Razor turned face shortly after and took Kid under his wing.
-The 1–2–3 Kid made his pay-per-view debut at SummerSlam, losing to DiBiase's tag partner Irwin R. Schyster after Razor had defeated DiBiase.
-At Survivor Series, Kid was on Razor's team in a four-on-four elimination match.
-He and Marty Jannetty were the sole survivors, which led to them forming a tag team and holding the WWF Tag Team Championship for a week in January 1994 after beating The Quebecers.

-For the next two years, The 1–2–3 Kid was a natural underdog and fan favorite.
-He wrestled Bret Hart in an unusually long (for the time) match for the WWF Championship on July 11, 1994 on Raw and had another brief (one-day) tag title reign in January 1995, with Bob Holly beating Bam Bam Bigelow and Tatanka at the Royal Rumble before losing to The Smoking Gunns the next day on Raw.
+Razor, who turned face shortly before, took Kid under his wing.

+The 1–2–3 Kid made his pay-per-view debut at SummerSlam on August 30, losing to DiBiase's tag partner Irwin R. Schyster.
+At Survivor Series on November 23, Kid was on Razor's team in a four-on-four elimination match, in which he and Marty Jannetty were the sole survivors.
+This led to them forming a tag team and holding the WWF Tag Team Championship for a week in January 1994 after beating The Quebecers.
+The 1–2–3 Kid competed in the King of the Ring tournament, losing to Owen Hart in the semi-finals on June 19.
+On July 11, he wrestled Bret Hart in an unusually long (for the time) and competitive match for the WWF Championship on Raw, which was ranked by WWE as the third-best match ever aired on Raw.
+He had another brief (one-day) tag title reign on January 22, 1995, with Bob Holly, defeating Bam Bam Bigelow and Tatanka at the Royal Rumble before losing to The Smoking Gunns (Billy and Bart) the next day on Raw.
+At SummerSlam on August 27, he lost to Hakushi.